KRnils/Coffee-site/README.md

 - To keep things as readable as possible in body text the background is white and the text is black, menu elements and pictures provide more interesting colors.
 - I have used #AD8350 for the header and #ECE2D0 for the body background, these colors are also found in the hero image and go well with the red subject in that image.

-In my css file I declared the colours as variables, and then used these throughout the css file.

 ### Typography
 I have picked Trebuchet MS, a Sans Serif type face as my font for all body text on the website.
 It has a unique personality while maintaining readability and clarity without being too formal and tedious.

 ### Accessibility

+* Semantic HTML is used as much as possible and conforming with best practices.
+* All links and buttons use some form of highlighting when hovered over to help convey that they are clickable.
+* Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
-I have utilised underlined hyperlinked text when hovered over to help convey that they are clickable.
-I have also used a button in the Contact page to draw users attention as a call to action.
-The text  has sufficient spacing which helps readability.
-The flow in which the sequence of tabs are arranged is also deliberate so it is intuitive for users to first navigate to Home and later on Reviews at the bottom of the Home page.
-The Contact page is located last on the header.
-On the footer, all the buttons redirecting users to social media profiles are located so it is visible to users if they scroll further without cluttering the main content.
+* Ensuring that there is a sufficient colour contrast throughout the site.
+* In the footer, all the buttons redirecting users to social media profiles are located so it is visible to users if they scroll further without cluttering the main content.

 ## Features